SENIOR FELLOWS

 Dan Russ has served as professor of English at Gordon College in Wenham, Massachusetts, where he also served as academic dean and the director of the Center for Christian Studies.
 From 2002 to 2003, he was the executive director of Christians in the Visual Arts at Gordon College, where the CIVA office is housed.

-Dr. Russ was project director for the curriculum Children of Prometheus: Technology and the Good Life, has written forewords for Trinity Forum Readings, served as a resource scholar for other Trinity Forum curriculum projects, and has been editor of the online journal, Provocations.
+Dr. Russ was project director for the curriculum Children of Prometheus: Technology and the Good Life, wrote forewords for Trinity Forum Readings, served as a resource scholar for other Trinity Forum curriculum projects, and was the editor of the online journal, Provocations.

 Ms. Anne Snyder